mahayasa/ctgan-enn-cs/README.md

 ## Future Work
-add some extension on CTGAN method such as an anomaly detection method on CTGAN to make sure the synthetic data produced are not outliers.
+We want to try some extension exoeremint on CTGAN method such as an anomaly detection method on CTGAN to make sure the synthetic data produced are not outliers.

 ---